revit13/hello-world-read-module/README.md

 ### Configure the chart
 - The helm chart defines some Kubernetes resources depending on the values in `values.yaml`.
 These resources are used to deploy a Kubernetes pod for an M4D module.
 - Modify repository in `values.yaml` to your Docker image registry.
-- Modify read action as needed with appropriate values.
 - At runtime, the `m4d-manager` will pass in the read values to the module so you can leave them blank in your final chart.

 ### Login to Helm registry